plotly/plotly.py-docs/notebooks/splom.md

 ```

 <!-- #region -->
-### Scatter matrix (plom) with go.Splom
+### Scatter matrix (splom) with go.Splom

-When data are not available as a tidy dataframe, it is possible to use the more generic `go.Splom` function. **WHere is its API documentation??**
+When data are not available as a tidy dataframe, it is possible to use the more generic `go.Splom` function.
+All its parameters are documented in the reference page https://plot.ly/python/reference/#splom.

 The Plotly splom trace implementation for the scatterplot matrix does not require to set  $x=Xi$ , and  $y=Xj$, for each scatter plot.
 All arrays, $X_1,X_2,…,X_n$ , are passed once, through a list of dicts called dimensions, i.e. each array/variable represents a dimension.